boxplotinc/stock-data-library/README.md

 # Stock Data Library

 ## Overview
 The Stock Data Library is a Python library designed to manage stock data using a SQLite database.
 It allows users to add and remove stock tickers, refresh stock data from Yahoo Finance, and fetch related news articles.
-The library is structured to facilitate easy integration and usage in various applications.
+The library supports specifying date ranges for data retrieval and refreshing.

 ## Features
-- Manage stock tickers in a SQLite database.
+- Manage stock tickers in a SQLite database
-- Fetch and update stock data from Yahoo Finance.
+- Fetch and update stock data from Yahoo Finance
-- Retrieve news articles related to stock tickers.
+- Retrieve news articles related to stock tickers
+- Filter stock data by custom date ranges
+- Refresh data for specific historical periods
-- Handle duplicates in news data efficiently.
+- Handle duplicates in news data efficiently

 ## Installation
 To install the Stock Data Library, clone the repository and install the required packages: